moov-io/ach/README.md

 ## Project status

 Moov ACH is actively used in multiple production environments.
 Please star the project if you are interested in its progress.
-The project supports generating and parsing all Standard Entry Class (SEC) codes.
+The project supports generating and parsing all Standard Entry Class (SEC) codes and validating files according to the Nacha standards.
 If you have layers above ACH to simplify tasks, perform business operations, or found bugs we would appreciate an issue or pull request.
 Thanks!

 ## Usage